 On December 22nd, President Trump signed the Tax Cuts and Jobs Act of 2017 into law and introduced sweeping changes to the Internal Revenue Code.
 One of the more stunning modifications has to do with the tax treatment of alimony and spousal support payments.
 Once treated as a tax deduction to the payer and taxable income to the payee, Congress has transformed alimony into a dead-weight payment that is treated identically to child support.

-A stunning change to individual taxation is the treatment of alimony and separate maintenance payments for both the payor and payee.
-Prior to the passage of the Act, the payor spouse was entitled to deduct these alimony and separate maintenance payments from income and the payee spouse had to include said amounts received in income.
-With the undesirable outcome of being forced to give a single dime to a contemptable ex-spouse, the cloud with the silver lining was often the deductibility of the sum of those payments to the payor's income.
+Former 26 U.S.C. §71 defined "alimony or separate maintenance payment" to mean any payment in cash received by (or on behalf of) a spouse under a divorce or separation instrument.
+The payor spouse was entitled to deduct the amount of these alimony and separate maintenance payments from taxable income like any other tax deduction.
+The payee spouse had to include said amounts received in his or her taxable income as if it was earned.
+This adjustment to income was the cloud with the silver lining to make this undesirable outcome to divorce more tolerable.
 For example, an ex-husband who earns $80,000.00 per year makes alimony payments of $20,000.00 in 2017 to his ex-wife who earns $20,000.00 per year in wages.
-The ex-husband may deduct these amounts from his yearly earnings, leaving taxable income of $60,000.00 per year, and the ex-wife includes the payments with her wages for a taxable income of $40,000.00.
-A reduced taxable income meant that the payor spouse could be in a lower tax bracket and reduce their overall tax liability.
+The ex-husband may deduct these amounts from his gross income, leaving taxable income of $60,000.00 per year, and the ex-wife includes the payments with her wages for taxable income of $40,000.00.
+A reduced taxable income meant that the payor spouse could be in a lower tax bracket and reduce his or her overall tax liability.